Your July Horoscope, Revealed

 Your Horoscope This Week

 We’re looking to solve problems this week.
-Our thoughts quickly search for answers all day Sunday until Monday at 5:48 p.m.
-EST, while the Moon wanes in
+Our thoughts quickly search for answers all day Sunday until Monday at 5.48pm, while the moon wanes in witty